Smart Fiberglass Solutions Contact Us Now

 • Delaying smoke descent

-• Keeping escape routes visible
+• Keeping escape routes more visible

 • Supporting mechanical smoke exhaust systems

-How Fire Shutters Improve Fire Compartmentation
+7. How Fire Shutters Improve Fire Compartmentation

 Fire shutters act as physical barriers between fire zones.
+When activated, they close openings and help prevent flames, heat, and fire gases from moving into adjacent compartments.

 • Prevent direct flame spread